agiordan101/chessAI/README.md

 Chess AI based on AlphaZero algorithm

-<pip install chess> to install chess module I use to simulate game
+"pip/pip3 install chess" to install chess module I use to simulate game